TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Related Work

-\minisection{LMM-based Agents for Videos} The strong reasoning abilities of LLMs ~\citep{brown2020language, chung2022scaling} have made them effective in LLM-based agent approaches for videos, where an LLM performs much of the reasoning after collecting information from different modules~\citep{chen2023video, lin2023mmvid, zhang2023mmnarrator, zeng2022socratic}.
-For example, Socratic Models~\citep{zeng2022socratic} proposes a method to reason about videos based on generated audio transcriptions and CLIP frame similarity scores, while other works like VideoChatCaptioner~\citep{chen2023video} proposes a way to caption videos through chat dialogues between an LLM and a LMM.
-Unlike these works, our method utilizes a novel video traversal approach and an iterative, planning-based information gathering process.
+\minisection{LMM-based Agents for Videos} The strong reasoning abilities of LLMs ~\citep{brown2020language, chung2022scaling} have made them effective in LLM-based agent approaches for videos, where an LLM performs much of the reasoning after collecting information from different modules~\citep{chen2023video, lin2023mmvid, zhang2023mmnarrator, zeng2022socraticmodels}.
+For example, Socratic Models~\citep{zeng2022socraticmodels} proposes a method to reason about videos based on generated audio transcriptions and CLIP frame similarity scores, while other works like VideoChatCaptioner~\citep{chen2023video} proposes a way to caption videos through chat dialogues between an LLM and a LMM.
+Recently, there have also been works that use program generation using an LLM to answer questions ~\citep{choudhury2023zeroshot, min2024morevqa}.
+However, these works still use a single-pass approach and provide very general captions.
+In contrast, our work uses an iterative question-answering process to extract specific, relevant information in the frame.